jwodder/versioningit-test-case-factory/README.md

 - `factory deploy path/to/versioningit` — Replace the test case files in the given local clone of the [versioningit][] repository with those produced by a previous `factory build` call

-Run the various commands with the `--help` option for more details.